jmhardison/hhouse-apps/bootstrap/00_1password/README.md

 Installing the 1Password controller requires the secrets to be created first.
 These can be layered together with kustomize, however that will prevent argo from being able to deploy them.

 ## Secrets (bootstrapped items)

 The two secrets are injected outside of the deploy processes, after the deployment is done or namespace is created, inject and create the following secrets.
+In addition to the secrets, the namespace will be created.

 ```
+kubectl create namespace 1password

 op inject -i op-session.tpl -o op-session
 kubectl -n 1password create secret generic op-credentials --from-file=1password-credentials.json=op-session